 In some species, such as the Red-winged Blackbird and the Brown-headed Cowbird, male/female pairs partake in ‘duetting’ during pair formation.
 During a typical Brown-headed Cowbird duet, the male produces a high-pitched squeak and the female produces a lower-pitched, rattling trill.
-Below is a screen cap of a duetting pair (male sound at top; female sound below).
-This duet can be heard at the time of year and though it’s not the most enchanting of the duets, it’s still pretty neat!
+Below is a screen cap of a duetting pair (male sound at the top; female sound below).
+This duet can be heard at this time of year and though it’s not the most enchanting of the duets, it’s still pretty neat!

 Photo: Screen cap of spectrograph taken from Xeno Canto; XC160737.

 Elliot, L. 1999.
 Music of the Birds: A Celebration of Birdsong.
 Houghton Mifflin Harcourt., Boston, MA.